Fosterer (formerly called a Boarder)

 It seemed like the perfect solution for us.
 It meant Laura could get to experience taking care of a dog, but without the hassle and expense that comes with owning one.
 Guide Dogs would take care of the training and health checks.

 A Guide Dogs Mobility Specialist carried out a home check and then several weeks later we were introduced to our first dog, Leric.
 I wasn't sure what to do at first, but I had no reason to worry.
 Once I got to know Leric's character, I realised he was going to be a great addition to our home."

 That was 15 years ago, and Gillian and Colin’s family have since fostered dozens of future life-changers.
 They have photos of at least 23 dogs who went on to qualify after staying with them.

-“The dogs stay with us for up to 16 weeks during their training – and we sometimes look after qualified guide dogs too if their owners are unwell or going on holiday.
+“The dogs stay with us for up to 16 weeks during their training (although this can vary in some circumstances) – and we sometimes look after qualified guide dogs too if their owners are unwell or going on holiday.